 Have you ever tried to rent a big impact wrench?
 I think I called every tools rental shop in Colorado Springs, but nobody had one.
 All I wanted was a 3/4″ monster!
 (Think Tim Taylor with his deep Huh, Huh, Huh!)
-You see them all the time, but apparently there’s not enough demand to have one in the inventory.
+You see these big impact wrenches all the time, but apparently there’s not enough demand to have one in the rental inventory.
 Or, maybe folks just don’t return them, because there was nothing in town.

 I’m not one to give up easily, especially when I know there are tools available to solve the problem.
 This little bolt is a stubborn enemy, but it has got to go.
 Finally, after digging some more, one fellow commented in a half conscience way “I wonder if our Denver store would have one?”

 He’s the hero of this story.
-Turns out the Denver store did have one.
+Turns out the Denver store has one.
 Just one.
 So, they promised on the next trip to Colorado Springs they would have the runner bring it down.
 Chalk one up for United Rentals.
 A big THANK YOU for that!

 That was probably the most expensive 3 seconds I’ve ever lived.
 After swapping fittings, we hooked it up to the air compressor, then one blurp later the bolt was sitting on the floor.
 With tax, the rental was $79.18, and it was only needed for 3 seconds — maybe not even that.
 There’s always something new to learn when you do it yourself.

 Yup!
 Confirmed again.
 The right tools make all the difference.
-Put this one down in the “Don’t remind me“.
+Put this one down in the Wanda Hickey Book of “Don’t remind me“.
 Oh well, it’s the price of success sometimes, and when you stubbornly set out to accomplish something, sometimes it takes more than just will power.